jeog/TOSDataBridge/README.md

 Remeber, if installing on a non-windows system to utilize the virtual interface you'll still need to install on a (physically or virtually) networked windows sytem.

+> **IMPORTANT:** The virtual layer is **NOT SECURE** and should only be used on internal networks.
+We haven't implemented any type of connection authentication mechanism and it would be prudent to assume the virtual server could be exploited for remote code execution

 tosdb/ is structured as a package with the bulk of its code in \__init__.py and \_win.py , the latter holding the non-portable parts that \__init__.py will import if it determines it's being run on a windows sytem.
 This structure allows you to simply import the package(*import tosdb*) or, if needed, extensions like intervalize.py(*from tosdb import intervalize*).
 Once imported you'll have to initialize it, which requires the path of tos-databridge[].dll or the root directory it's going to search in for the latest version.
 Please see tosdb/tutorial.md for a walk-through with screen-shots.

 > **IMPORTANT:**  There is a minor issue with how python uses the underlying library to deallocate shared resources, mostly because of python's use of refcounts.
 WE STRONGLY RECOMMEND you call clean_up() before exiting to be sure all shared resources have been properly dealt with.
 If this is not possible - the program terminates abruptly, for instance - there's a chance you've got dangling/orphaned resources.